 The first two terms you’ll need to get familiar with are “on-premise CRM” and “cloud CRM”.
 Though both have their advantages, many companies opt for the first solution for three convincing reasons.

-is a type of customer relationship management software that a company hosts in-house, on its own server.
+On-premise CRM is a type of customer relationship management software that a company hosts in-house, on its own server.
 This allows full system customization, which cannot be said for all cloud solutions.
 The second trait many businesses find tempting is better control over CRM data.

-Alternatively known as “on-demand CRM”, “online CRM” and “SaaS CRM”, the cloud version of this software is held and maintained on the provider’s server, and accessed via internet browser.
+Alternatively known as “on-demand CRM”, “online CRM” and “SaaS CRM”, the cloud version of this software is held and maintained on the provider’s server, and accessed via an internet browser.

 The most commonly cited advantages of employing a cloud CRM are ease of use and ease of access.
-Since there’s no in-house software, there’s no need for in-house servers, installations and maintenance either.
-The only thing a user needs to access the system is internet connection, which makes a cloud CRM available from any place and device, and at any given moment.
+Since there’s no in-house software, there’s no need for in-house servers, installations, and maintenance either.
+The only thing a user needs to access the system is an internet connection, which makes a cloud CRM available from any place and device, and at any given moment.

 CRM entities are used to manage customer data within a system, and model it into different data records.
 If it’s easier, think about them as database tables – Lead entity would hold Lead records, for instance, while Contact entity would hold Contact records.